gramineproject/graphene/Documentation/attestation.rst

 RA-TLS is shipped as three libraries: ``ra_tls_attest.so``, EPID based ``ra_tls_verify_epid.so`` and DCAP/ECDSA based ``ra_tls_verify_dcap.so``.
+The interfaces exposed by these libraries can be found in the following header:
+:file:`Pal/src/host/Linux-SGX/tools/ra-tls/ra_tls.h`.

 The examples of using RA-TLS can be found under ``Examples/ra-tls-mbedtls``.